-- 1 Connect the USB cable to a USB port on your computer. - 2 Snap the charging clip onto the collar. - 3 Plug the small end of the USB cable into the mini-USB port.
-Remove the charging clip from the collar when you are done.
-If you do not remove the clip, it may become detached from the collar and become lost.
+- 1 Snap the charging clip onto the collar. - 2 Plug the small end of the USB cable into the mini-USB port on the charging clip cable. - 3 Plug the other end of the USB cable into a USB port on the computer.